 Each milliliter contains 600 mg of iothalamate meglumine, 0.09 mg edetate calcium disodium as a stabilizer and 0.125 mg of monobasic sodium phosphate as a buffer.
 The solution provides 28.2% (282 mg/mL) organically bound iodine.
 Conray has an osmolarity of approximately 1000 mOsmol per liter, an osmolality of approximately 1400 mOsmol per kilogram and is, therefore, hypertonic under conditions of use.
-The viscosity (cps) is approximately 6 at 25°C and 4 at 37°C. The pH is 6.5-7.7.
+The viscosity (cps) is approximately 6 at 25°C and 4 at 37°C. The pH is 6.5 to 7.7.

 Conray is a clear solution containing no undissolved solids.
 Crystallization does not occur at normal room temperatures.
 It is supplied in containers from which the air has been displaced by nitrogen.